popey/snappy-docs/build-snaps/syntax.md

 selector is true for the build environment.
 Currently the only selectors supported are host architectures (e.g. `amd64`).

-If the '`on`' clause doesn't match and it's immediately followed by an '`else`' clause, the '`else`' clause must be satisfied.
+If the '`on`' clause doesn't match and is immediately followed by an '`else`' clause, the '`else`' clause must be satisfied.
 An '`on`' clause without an '`else`' clause is considered satisfied even if no selector matched.
 The '`else fail`' form allows erroring out if an '`on`' clause was not matched.